Dedumose II

+Djedneferre Dedumose II was a native ancient Egyptian pharaoh during the Second Intermediate Period.
+According to egyptologists Kim Ryholt and Darrell Baker, he was a ruler of the Theban 16th Dynasty.
+Alternatively, Jürgen von Beckerath, Thomas Schneider and Detlef Franke see him as a king of the 13th Dynasty.

 Dating issues

 Williams and others place Dedumose as the last king of Egypt's 13th Dynasty.
 Precise dates for Dedumose are unknown, but according to the commonly accepted Egyptian chronology his reign probably ended around 1690 BC.

 Attestations

 Djedneferre Dedumose II is known from a stela originally from Gebelein which is now in the Cairo Museum (CG 20533).
 On the stela Dedumose claims to have been raised for kingship, which may indicate he is a son of Dedumose I, although the statement may also merely be a form of propaganda.
 The martial tone of the stela probably reflects the constant state of war of the final years of the 16th Dynasty, when the Hyksos invaded its territory:

 Ludwig Morenz believes that the above excerpt of the stele, in particular "who is acclaimed to the kingship", may confirm the controversial idea of Eduard Meyer that certain pharaohs were elected to office.